sdash77/arcgis-python-api/.github/ISSUE_TEMPLATE/patch-release.md

 ### Next steps

-The Python API team member will review the requests and assign it.
-Your request maybe denied or accepted by the review committee.
+Python API team members will review the request and assign it.
+Your request may be denied or accepted by the review committee.
 Responses can take up to 90 days.